"Tuscany." YourDictionary, n.d. Web. 21 September 2018. <http://www.yourdictionary.com/Tuscany>.

 Tuscany. (n.d.).
 Retrieved September 21st, 2018, from http://www.yourdictionary.com/Tuscany

-A region of northwest Italy between the northern Apennines and the Ligurian and Tyrrhenian seas.
-Inhabited in ancient times by the Etruscans, it fell to Rome in the mid-fourth century B.C.
-Tuscany was a grand duchy under the Medicis (1569-1860) and subsequently became united with the kingdom of Sardinia.
+A region of west-central Italy between the northern Apennines and the Ligurian and Tyrrhenian Seas.
+Inhabited in ancient times by the Etruscans, it fell to Rome in the mid-fourth century BC.
+Tuscany was a grand duchy under the Medicis and Habsburgs (1569-1860) and subsequently became united with the kingdom of Sardinia.